BIOP/ijp-imagetoatlas/qupath_analysis.md

 ```

-## Export result into common coordinates of the Allen Brain Atlas (CCFv3)
+## Compute the location of detections into the Atlas coordinates

 A convenient way to pool analysis from several animals, is to combine the result of the analysis into a common coordinate space.